Rural short-term rental move forward

 Rural Fayette County farmland.
 Source: Flickr

 These recommendations, developed by the Rural Land Management Board, have been presented twice to the GGP Committee this year.
 No revisions or changes have been made.
-You can read about the recommendations here.
+Some recommendations include:

 • First, the full Council will vote to send the recommendations to the Planning Commission.